SupaMafia/awesome-window-manager-config/README.md

 - By default title bars are removed.
 To re-enable it, change this lines: properties = { titlebars_enabled = FALSE } from FALSE to TRUE.

 Border size and panel gaps:
-- In theme.lua you can them to your own liking by altering these two parameters:
-- theme.menu_height = dpi(15)
-- theme.menu_width  = dpi(100)
+- In theme.lua you can change them to your own liking by altering these two parameters: theme.menu_height = dpi(15) and theme.menu_width  = dpi(100)

 Awesome theme color:
 - You can change it back to default gray color theme by using the value provided in the file.

 Theme your applications:
-- use LXappearance (GTK) and qt5ct (qt)
+- You can use LXappearance (GTK) and qt5ct (qt).
-- you may need to change your environment variables (for example, checking your QT theme by: printenv QT_QPA_PLATFORMTHEME)
+- But you might be required to change your environment variables (for example, your can check your QT theme by: printenv QT_QPA_PLATFORMTHEME If the command returns qt5ct, the step is corret).
-- Adaita-dark theme is applied in the picture
+- Adaita-dark theme is applied in the picture.

 Other programmes you may need in a window manager:
 - kvantum (more themes)